Joey Wendle Preview, Player Props: Marlins vs. Brewers

 Joey Wendle At The Plate

-- Wendle has 16 doubles, three triples, two home runs and 12 walks while hitting .227.
+- Wendle is batting .228 with 16 doubles, three triples, two home runs and 12 walks.

-- He has homered in two of 88 games played this year, and in 0.7% of his plate appearances.
+- Wendle has picked up a hit in 53.9% of his 89 games this year, with at least two hits in 12.4% of them.

+- In 89 games played this year, he has hit a homer in only two of them.

-- Wendle has driven in a run in 16 games this year (18.2%), including two games with multiple runs batted in.
+- Wendle has driven in a run in 16 games this season (18.0%), including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.